New Leadership at SEAS: David Parkes Named Dean of Engineering and Applied Sciences. [Read more]

 3:45pm to 5:00pm

 Specialized AI accelerators enable efficient AI computations for a variety of tasks at various scales using a wide range of parallel, distributed, and embedded computing platforms.
-For example, for large generative AI applications such as ChatGPT and Stable Diffusion, these accelerators allow (1) distributed model training and low-latency, high-throughput inference serving in the cloud, and (2) efficient private training and inference using local knowledge on resource-constrained edge devices.
-In this course, students will learn systematic methods for mapping typical deep learning computations, such as convolutional neural networks and transformers, onto numerous computing cores or nodes.
-They will also learn techniques for co-designing machine learning models, computational algorithms, software, and hardware.
+For example, in generative AI applications such as ChatGPT and Stable Diffusion, these accelerators allow for (1) distributed model training and low-latency, high-throughput inference serving in the cloud, and (2) efficient private training and inference using local knowledge on resource-constrained edge devices.
+In this course, students will learn systematic methods for implementing parallel computations for computer vision and language models on numerous computing cores or nodes.
+They will also learn techniques for co-designing machine learning models, data curation methods, computing algorithms, and system architectures.
 Upon successful completion of this course, students will be equipped to tackle the challenging tasks of designing and utilizing energy-efficient, high-performance AI accelerators.

 Course Website